ghoshparnabali/Identification-of-Somatic-Variants-in-Breast-Cancer-Whole-Exome-Sequencing-WES-Data/README.md

-# Identification of Somatic Variants in Breast Cancer Whole-Exome Sequencing (WES) Data
+# Tumour-Only Somatic Variant Calling in Triple-Negative Breast Cancer Whole-Exome Sequencing
 This repository contains an end-to-end **tumour-only somatic variant-calling pipeline** built in Python (Jupyter / Google Colab) with Visual Studio Code to identify candidate somatic mutations in **triple-negative breast cancer (TNBC)** from whole-exome sequencing data.
 Using tumour exomes from the 2026 proteogenomic study [PRJNA1422845](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1422845) (SRA study [SRP676624](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP676624&o=acc_s%3Aa)), conducted by Yonsei Cancer Center, Yonsei University College of Medicine, the pipeline follows the GATK Best Practices workflow for somatic short-variant discovery — BWA-MEM alignment, duplicate marking, base-quality recalibration, and Mutect2 tumour-only calling with a germline resource, panel of normals, and orientation-bias modelling — followed by snpEff functional annotation and prioritisation against a hereditary breast-cancer gene panel.
 The reference genome is subset to chromosomes 13 and 17 to focus the analysis on **BRCA2, BRCA1, and TP53** while remaining computationally feasible on a Colab CPU runtime.

 ---